 At the same time we have to understand that the work we are involved in is long and that it is normal to occasionally fall into a state of apathy about our progress, and that during these times we must find ways to motivate ourselves to go on.
 We must chose to believe whatever it is that makes us emotional enough to continue.

-People read books, attend seminars, and undergo analysis in order to discover their true self.
+People read books, attend seminars, and undergo analysis in order to discover their true selves.
 One finds that he is a talented actor or a writer; another concentrates on his emotions–how he feels about himself and his friends–another focuses on his ethnicity, and another on his accomplishments.
 In the majority of cases what people are looking for is a quality or a number of qualities that make them feel unique.
 They take the differences they see between themselves and other people as evidence of their individuality, and they call that self-knowledge.

 In the fourth way the most important self-knowledge is not the individual characteristics that separate us from other people, it is not even the discovery of our essence; it is the reality of our being in relation to inner work.
-It’s very easy to delude ourselves into thinking that we’re working when were not.
+It’s very easy to delude ourselves into thinking that we’re working when we’re not.
 The capacity to increase our efforts, which is the only thing that allows us to connect more often to higher centers, is dependent on our ability to see the reality of when we are awake and when we are asleep.
 It is this reality that we need to keep before our eyes.

 If you ask a man whether he can remember himself, he will of course answer that he can.
 If you tell him that he cannot remember himself, he will either be angry with you, or he will think you an utter fool.
 The whole of life is based on this, the whole of human existence, the whole of human blindness.
 If a man really knows that he cannot remember himself, he is already near to the understanding of his being. ~ Gurdjieff